OnlyLys/Leaper/README.md

         "outlineStyle": "solid"
     }

 For the entire list of available properties, please see [vscode namespace API - DecorationRenderOption](https://code.visualstudio.com/docs/extensionAPI/vscode-api#DecorationRenderOptions).
+Note that not all options available there can be used since there is no way to instantiate a `ThemeColor` type within the editor's settings file.

 To turn off the decoration, just set it to an empty brace: